Garmdigo/Shell-Project/README.md

 Type "shell" after compilation to run the program.

 Bugs, Unfinished sections, notes:

 Pipes are partially implemetned, you can find our attempt at piping in the code.

 Background processes work but shell doesn't print the completion message for the first process.
-All proceeding processes print as exected.
+Proceeding processes print queue postion and pid upon completion.

-alias commands need spaces around the '=,' error checking is minimal.
+alias commands need spaces around the '=' to work.
+Error checking for alias is minimal.